Payments are currently suspended.

 Once you have your card you can present it to your driver each time you buy or use an Under 19 ticket on board.

 You should receive your card within a week.
-However, our ID card makers can become very busy at the start of the new academic year, so please allow 2 weeks in August and September.
+However, the ID card makers can become very busy at the start of the new academic year, so you will need to allow 2 weeks in August and September.
+(ID cards are no longer able to be collected in person at the Wheatsheaf Offices).

-Nexus has free bus and discounted bus and Metro travel if you are disabled
+Nexus - Free bus and discounted bus and Metro travel if you are disabled

 Nexus Concessionary Travel Pass